Casper PD Detectives Add City of Casper to Police Chief Lawsuit - NewsBreak

 CASPER, Wyo. — On Thursday, 52-year-old Tyrone Jackson Sr. appeared in Natrona County Circuit Court on charges of conspiracy to deliver methamphetamine.
 His alleged supplier, 39-year-old Andrew Keller, was arrested and charged last month with three methamphetamine-related felonies.
 Keller and Jackson are presumed innocent until proven guilty.
 Wyoming Division...

+Highway Patrol officer injured in collision after being hit by truck along WYO 59

-DOUGLAS — A Wyoming Highway Patrolman survived a dangerous collision yesterday evening when his vehicle was hit from behind by a semi truck on Highway 59 near Douglas.
-The WHP reports that the at trooper was assisting multiple motorists who had left the roadway due to weather and road conditions shortly before 7 p.m.
+CASPER, Wyo. — A Wyoming Highway Patrol officer was injured Friday evening along WYO 59 when he was struck by a truck while sitting in his patrol vehicle.
+At roughly 6:40 p.m., the Douglas trooper was parked near milepost 46.5, aiding multiple motorists who had exited the roadway due to hazardous weather and road conditions.

-Leader of Natrona County drug ring gets 12- to 18-year prison term

-CASPER, Wyo. — A Casper man convicted of leading a drug distribution conspiracy with over a dozen charged co-defendants has been sentenced to 12–18 years in state prison.
-“He was the leader of major illegal business here in Natrona County … a business that destroys families,” Assistant District Attorney Kevin Taheri told Judge Kerri Johnson at the hearing.

 oilcity.news